Luminn/X2Bin/README.md

 # X2Bin
-XML to Binary tool optimized for .NET usage.
+A XML to Binary tool optimized for .NET usage.